 Should I be a tutor?
 What’s involved?
 Email firstname.lastname@example.org or call (828) 254-3442 x 204 to learn more and sign up for upcoming orientations.
 Click here to read more about the tutor training.

 Referring a Student

 Most Adult Education students come to the Literacy Council through referrals.
 Because it can be intimidating for an adult to disclose reading struggles, the Literacy Council reaches out to the community to identify and recruit Adult Education students.
 Our sustained success depends on you – family, neighbors, employers, co-workers, educators, clergy, and social services agencies – to help adults get the help they need.
-Click here to learn more and contact Lily at email@example.com or 828-254-3442 x202 to refer an adult in need of literacy assistance.
+Click here to learn more and contact Niki at email@example.com or 828-254-3442 x202 to refer an adult in need of literacy assistance.